Coenie de Villiers: 1980s

 Coenie and his family returned to South Africa after the release of Nelson Mandela and the unbanning of the ANC.
 He released Hartland, an album which included a vocal performance by Lesley Rae Dowling.

 Coenie signed with Mountain Records in 1983, and recorded his debut album, Skoppensboer, working with producer, Patrick Lee-Thorp and engineer, Kevin Shirley, in the same year.
 He subsequently recorded 4 albums for the label many of which won industry awards.
 In addition he contributed to label compilations of his work.
 Since leaving Mountain Records he has recorded a number of one off projects for different labels.

 Personal life

-He is Manager of a Marketing Company in Gauteng and has also spent time as a radio DJ, TV presenter and advertising executive.
-He is currently a presenter for the TV show "Kwêla" on DStv's KykNET channel.
+De Villiers presents the TV show "Kwêla" on DStv's KykNET channel.
+He has also managed a marketing company in Gauteng and worked as a radio DJ, television presenter, and advertising executive.